- Home

 What is potassium?

-Potassium is an essential mineral that’s found in the foods we eat and it’s the third most abundant mineral in our bodies.
+Potassium is an essential mineral that’s found in food and it’s the third most abundant mineral in the body.

-The body needs potassium for several key processes.
-Though it’s especially important for proper heart, kidney, and muscle function – and for making sure that our cells contain normal levels of fluid.
+Potassium is needed for several key processes, including proper heart, kidney, and muscle function – and for making sure that cells contain normal levels of fluid.

-Because it carries a small electrical charge and conducts energy when it’s dissolved in water, potassium is also an electrolyte.
-By sending electrical impulses through the body, potassium plays a key role in many important bodily functions, such as blood pressure, digestion, and heart rhythm.
+Because it carries a small electrical charge and conducts energy when dissolved in water, potassium is an electrolyte.
+By sending electrical impulses through the body, potassium plays a key role in regulating blood pressure, digestion, and heart rhythm.

-Our bodies don’t produce potassium naturally, so to stay healthy we need to make sure we eat enough potassium-rich foods.
+Our bodies don’t produce potassium naturally, so to stay healthy we need to eat enough potassium-rich foods.

 Why is potassium important?

-Potassium is needed for the normal functioning of all our cells, and it has many key functions within our bodies.
+Potassium is needed for the normal functioning of our cells, and it has many key roles within the body.
 Let’s take a closer look at some of the powerful health benefits of this wonder mineral…

 Potassium regulates muscle contractions and heartbeat